dirn/wishlist.old/SPEC.md

 - **Edit Own Wishlist**: Users can add and remove items from their own wishlist
 - **Disable Items**: Users can disable items in their wishlist (items remain but are marked as disabled)

+### Item Creation
+- **URL-Based Item Creation**: Users can add items by providing just a URL
+  - System fetches the URL and parses the response to extract item details
+  - Parsed details include: name/title, description, and images
+  - System attempts to filter out irrelevant images (e.g., logos, icons, navigation elements)
+  - After parsing, user is presented with a pre-populated form for editing
+- **Image Selection**:
+  - If multiple relevant images are found, user can:
+    - Select one of the parsed images to associate with the item
+    - Upload their own image instead
+  - If only one image is found, it is pre-selected but can be changed
+- **Manual Entry Option**: Users can choose to skip URL parsing and manually enter all item details themselves

 ### Shared Wishlist Viewing
 - **View Shared Wishlists**: Users can see a list of all wishlists that have been shared with them
 - **View Shared Wishlist Details**: Users can view the contents of a shared wishlist